guillemtubert-zz/Dawg/README.md

 ## User Stories

-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account